-U.S. Treasury Bills-As of December 31, 2023 and 2022, the Company had short- and/or long-term U.S. Treasury bills.
+U.S. Treasury Bills-As of December 31, 2024 and 2023, the Company had short- and long-term U.S. Treasury bills.
 Fair values of these securities are determined by Level 2 inputs utilizing quoted prices (unadjusted) in active markets for similar assets.
-The following table presents held-to-maturity U.S. Treasury bills information as of each reported date (in thousands):
+The following table presents information about the Company's investments in held-to-maturity U.S. Treasury bills as of each reported date (in thousands):